NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Message:** {context} node identifier '{node_id}' is unmapped to '{category}'?

 **Description:** ID Namespaces of nodes of specified categories may be incomplete with respect to Biolink Model version being used in the knowledge graph?

+### warning.knowledge_graph.edge.predicate.deprecated

+**Message:** '{name}' is deprecated?

+**Description:** Knowledge graph edge predicate is deprecated in the current model, to be removed in the future.
+Review Biolink Model for a suitable replacement?

 ### warning.knowledge_graph.edge.predicate.non_canonical